Our measures to keep your data safe and secure

 Definitions we use in this privacy notice

-- Members means everyone who has attended our “new member’s” evening and has signed the Bethany Community Church members form, or has informed the Bethany Community Church leadership that they want to be considered a member.
+- Members means everyone who has attended our “new member’s” evening and has signed the Bethany Community Church members form, or has informed the Bethany Community Church leadership that they want to be considered a member of Bethany Community Church

 - Visitor means someone who has not indicated that they want to be a member, but is a regular attender at Bethany Community Church services and/or events.

-- Ministry means one of our community focused ministries.
+- Ministry means one of our community focused ministries, which includes The King’s Pantry.

-- Kings Pantry is our food bank distribution service which delivers food, toiletries and household items to referrals from Harpenden Money advice centre, other agencies, friend’s neighbours or Bethany Community
+- Kings Pantry is our food bank distribution service which delivers food, toiletries and household items to referrals from Harpenden Money advice centre, other agencies, friend’s neighbours or Bethany Community.
+The King’s Pantry is operated by Bethany Community Church in collaboration with The Salvation Army Harpenden Corps.

 - LINK is our 1 to 1 befriending, and weekly drop-in service.